ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 - Currency

 #### Recommended fields
-All other fields are optional, however the majority of publishers do share a range of further information.
-Including these fields can make your data more useful and help users to understand your grantmaking better.
+Apart from the 10 core fields, all other fields are optional.
+However the majority of publishers do share a range of further information which make the data more useful and help users to understand their grantmaking better.

 The following types of information are commonly shared.
 - Recipient location